Skip to main content

 JPMorgan $300 Million DIP LC Facility and the Cash Collateral Bridge

-QVC Group sought emergency interim approval at the first day hearing for a DIP letter of credit facility of up to $300 million administered by JPMorgan Chase Bank, N.A., supported by the Declaration of Jason Keyes at docket 48.
+QVC Group sought emergency interim approval at the first day hearing for a DIP letter of credit facility of up to $300 million administered by JPMorgan Chase Bank, N.A., supported by the Declaration of Jason Keyes.
 The motion explains that the Debtors had over 300 prepetition letters of credit with an aggregate face amount of approximately $281 million, the majority of which were issued under the Prepetition RCF that matures in October 2026.
 Without a postpetition LC facility, the Debtors would have been forced to pay vendors sooner for products that had not yet been received, particularly given the Debtors' exposure to East Asian manufacturers with multi-quarter lead times.

 The DIP LC Agreement sets the commitment at up to $300 million in letters of credit, with existing prepetition LCs deemed issued under the new facility on the closing date.
 The Debtors are required to fund and maintain a $315 million cash collateral account in an interest-bearing account to secure the LCs, and JPMorgan receives valid, enforceable, non-avoidable, automatically perfected first-priority liens on the LC Cash Collateral under section 364(c)(2).
 Letters of credit issued under the facility have a maximum 12-month expiration from issuance.

 Termination terms run the earliest of six dates: six months from the Petition Date, the effective date of a plan of reorganization or liquidation, dismissal or chapter 7 conversion, the closing of a section 363 sale of substantially all assets, or the occurrence of an Event of Default.
 Separately, the Debtors asked the court to grant claims arising under a pre-existing Citibank LC Agreement administrative expense priority under section 503(b)(1), in recognition of pre-petition LC accommodations Citibank made in the weeks before the filing.
-Per the Courtroom Minutes at docket 71, the DIP LC motion was granted on an interim basis pending entry of an amended proposed order.
+Per the Courtroom Minutes, the DIP LC motion was granted on an interim basis pending entry of an amended proposed order.

 First Day Hearing and Operational Continuity